windcake/Atom/View事件的传递机制.md

                             // the flag and do a normal dispatch to all children. ev.setTargetAccessibilityFocus(false);
                         }
-                        // 清空 preorderedList for循环之外了
                         if (preorderedList != null) preorderedList.clear();
                     }

-//                  没找到
                     if (newTouchTarget == null && mFirstTouchTarget != null) {
                         // Did not find a child to receive the event.
-                        // Assign the pointer to the least recently added target.
+                        // Assign the pointer to the least recently added target. newTouchTarget = mFirstTouchTarget;
-                        // 没找到接收touch event的 child
-                        newTouchTarget = mFirstTouchTarget;
                         while (newTouchTarget.next != null) {
                             newTouchTarget = newTouchTarget.next;